Azure/azure-sdk/releases/2020-10/python.md

 ### Service Bus [Changelog](https://github.com/Azure/azure-sdk-for-python/blob/master/sdk/servicebus/azure-servicebus/CHANGELOG.md)

-#### New Features

-- This release continues to move towards GA.
-Recommend reading migration guide and full changelog for details.

 #### Breaking changes

 * Passing any type other than `ReceiveMode` as parameter `receive_mode` now throws a `TypeError` instead of `AttributeError`.